Residential Load Calculation Walkthrough (NEC Art. 220)

 Performing a service size calculation using the NEC Standard Method is a systematic process.
 Below is a walkthrough for a hypothetical single-family dwelling.
 For in-depth examples and to sharpen your skills, consider enrolling in a course on continuing ed for electricians.

 - Calculate General Lighting and Receptacle Load: Determine the home’s total square footage.
-Per NEC 220.12, multiply this area by 3 VA per square foot.
+Per NEC 220.41 (Dwelling Units — Minimum Unit Load), multiply this area by 3 VA per square foot.
 This covers all general-use receptacles and lighting outlets.

-- Add Small Appliance and Laundry Circuits: Add the loads for the small appliance branch circuit (minimum of two at 1,500 VA each) and the laundry circuit load (minimum of one at 1,500 VA), as required by NEC 220.52(A) and (B).
-This adds a total of 4,500 VA.
+- Add Small Appliance and Laundry Circuits: Add the loads for the small-appliance branch circuit (minimum of two at 1,500 VA each) and the laundry circuit load (minimum of one at 1,500 VA), as required by NEC 220.52(A) and (B).
+This adds a total of 4,500 VA for the required circuits.

 - Factor in Fixed Appliances (Dryers, Ranges, etc.): Add the loads for fixed-in-place appliances like electric ranges, dryers, water heaters, and dishwashers.
 Use the nameplate rating for most appliances.
-For ranges and dryers, apply the demand factors specified in Table 220.55 (Ranges) and Table 220.54 (Dryers), respectively.
-These tables allow significant reductions for single-household installations.
+For ranges and dryers, apply the demand factors specified in the NEC tables for household ranges and clothes dryers (these tables allow demand reductions for multiple appliances and typical household installations).

 - Calculate HVAC and Noncoincident Loads: Add the larger of the heating or air-conditioning loads.
 You do not need to count both if they are interlocked and cannot run simultaneously, a principle known as noncoincident loads (NEC 220.60).
-Generally, you take 100% of the larger load.
+Generally, include 100% of the larger load unless specific demand-factor rules or load-management provisions apply.

 This process can be complex, with many variables to consider.
 Ace your load calculations with our easy-to-follow courses and examples.